 What value do I put on accommodation?

-The IRD requires that a fair market rental is charged for accommodation provided to dairy farm employees.
-This is often incorporated into the Total Package Value (TPV), or total earnings, that you offer as the terms and conditions for the job.
+Accommodation is often incorporated into the Total Package Value (TPV), or total earnings, that you offer as part of the terms and conditions of employment.

 To fulfil IRD requirements you can either: